freenas/freenas-docs/userguide/zfsprimer.rst

 * At 90% capacity, ZFS switches from performance- to space-based optimization, which has massive performance implications.
 For maximum write performance and to prevent problems with drive replacement, add more capacity before a pool reaches 80%.
-If you are using iSCSI, it is recommended to not let the pool go over 50% capacity to prevent fragmentation issues.
+If using iSCSI, it is recommended to not let the pool go over 50% capacity to prevent fragmentation issues.

 * When considering the number of disks to use per vdev, consider the